 Life can sometimes feel overwhelming — whether through grief, loss, big transitions, or the quieter struggles that build up over time.
 You may feel stuck, anxious, low in mood, or unsure how to move forward.

 Hi, I’m Daniela.
-I offer a warm, steady and accepting space in Lewes and online, where you don’t have to hold everything together on your own.
+I offer a warm, steady and accepting space in Lewes, Brighton & Hove and online, where you don’t have to hold everything together on your own.

 I support adults experiencing anxiety, low mood or depression, emotional overwhelm, grief, life transitions, and neurodivergent challenges, including ADHD.